 113. MARINE ALGAE AND THE BRYOPHYTES.
 Spring term.
 Credit three hours.
-Prerequisite, Course 1 or Course 112.
+Prerequisite, course 1 or course 112.
 Lectures, T Th 11.
 Laboratory, F 2-4:30.
 Mr. KINGSBURY.

-A continuation of Course 112 but designed to be complete in itself.
-Includes a survey of the groups of the brown and red algae, a discussion of the landward migration, and surveys of the liverworts, hornworts, and mosses.
+Although a continuation of course 112, this course is designed to be complete in itself.
+It includes a survey of the groups of the brown and red algae, a discussion of the landward migration, and surveys of the liverworts, hornworts, and mosses.

 117. TAXONOMY OF VASCULAR PLANTS.
 Fall term.
 Credit four hours.
-Prerequisites, Botany 1 or its equivalent and permission to register.
+Prerequisite, Botany 1 or its equivalent and permission to register.
 Lectures, T Th 9.
 Laboratory, T Th 2-4:30.
 Mr. CLAUSEN.